ankitects/faqs/src/what-spaced-repetition-algorithm.md

   retaining stage.

 - Anki uses 4 choices for answering review cards, not 6.
-There is only one 'fail' choice, not 3.
+There is only one *fail* choice, not 3.
 The reason for this is that failure comprises a small amount of total reviews, and thus adjusting a card’s ease can be sufficiently done by simply varying the positive answers.